KTH-dESA/PopCluster/README.md

 **Note:** Istallation instructions are also available as a downloadable document [here](Instructions/Installation%20of%20plugin.docx)

 1. Download the zipped plugin folder onto your computer.
-2. Open QGIS Desktop make sure that you use version 3.0 or newer.
+2. Open QGIS Desktop make sure that you use version 3.2 or 3.4 (this depends on which version of the plugin that you have downloaded).
 3. On top of the window you have a number of menus, click on the one that reads Plugins.

 	![image1](assets/installation/img/image1.jpg)